GAA Statistics: The football championship’s power rankings

 29 Waterford

-Ranked 29th in the league and likewise in championship, they top Wexford because they went a round further last summer. (+3)
+Ranked 29th in the league and likewise in championship, they top Wexford because they went a round further last summer.
+When they beat them. (+3)

 30 Wexford

-Ranked 27th in the league, where they’ll remain in Division 4 next year, and just one championship win in three years. (-5)
+Ranked 27th in the league, where they’ll remain in Division 4 next year, and 30th in the championship.
+One championship win in three years, which came against Limerick. (-5)

 31 Wicklow

 There’s only one Leinster team in the top eight, two in the top 10.
 And seven in the bottom half.
-Wicklow last won a match in 2014, against Offaly. (-1)
+Which indicates the problems the province faces. (-1)

 32 London

-Only technicalities separated the bottom few teams who are all in Division 4, and all exited the championship in round 1, three summers running. (-1)
+Only technicalities separated the bottom few teams who are all in Division 4, and for three summers running have all exited the championship in round 1.
+London have failed to build on their 2013 Connacht final, winning no championship games since. (-1)

 33 New York

-Since entering the Connacht championship in 1999 they’ve yet to win a match, and they do not have a team in the national leagues.
+Since entering the Connacht championship in 1999 the New York footballers have yet to win a match, and they do not have a team in the national leagues.
+Only 13 New York natives have ever featured in a championship match.
+Next summer they host Galway.
 (No change)